 Ductless Air Source Heat Pump EFLH Calculations

 To calculate EFLH, the study team first calculated kWh associated with heating and with cooling for each season for each ductless air source heat pump in the study.
-Only ductless heat pumps with data for at least 30 percent of each season were retained for analysis.
+Only ductless heat pumps with sufficient data (determined to be at least 30 percent of each calendar season) were retained for analysis.
 Next, the study team did a careful review of the specification for each heat pump in the analysis based on model number to ensure the accuracy of capacity values, HSPF values, SEER values and equipment type.

-Ductless air source heat pump heat pump electricity usage (kWh) was weather normalized to represent the typical weather year (TMY3).
+Ductless air source heat pump heat pump electricity usage (kWh) was weather normalized to represent the typical weather year (TMY3) based on data from The National Renewable Energy Laboratory (NREL).
 To do this, the study team took the actual, daily observed kWh used for heating and cooling and modeled it as a function of heating degree days (HDD), cooling degree days (CDD), and day of the week, for each ductless air source heat pump for each season in the analysis.
 The study team then used that model to predict the electricity usage (kWh) for heating and cooling for each day of the TMY3 conditions and then aggregated to seasonal totals.

 The study team then calculated weather normalized heating EFLH and cooling EFLH for each unit.
 Equation 5 shows how these values were calculated for each unit.